Asus Mobile PhoneAsus ZenFone 2

 Chris

 Will try and see what happens.
-I read another article that you can do a jumper and connect straight to one of the transistors, but I am not ready to do that until someone can give me a clear direction. 🙂
+I read another article that you can do a jumper and connect straight to one of the transistors, but I am not ready to do that until someone can give me clear directions. 🙂

 I can’t say anything about a direct link.
-I mean, it is possible, but you better contact the folks at the forum where you read that information.
+I mean, it is possible, but you’d better contact the folks at the forum where you read that information.

 I did that, and it worked just fine.
 If I can open it later and take a picture, I’ll show it here later.